0xAX/linux-insides/Booting/linux-bootstrap-5.md

 static unsigned long slot_max;
 ```

-After `process_e820_entry` will be executed, we will have array of the addressess which are safe for the decompressed kernel.
+After `process_e820_entry` will be executed, we will have array of the addresses which are safe for the decompressed kernel.
 Next we call `slots_fetch_random` function for getting random item from this array:

 ```C
 if (slot_max == 0)